-Sequential or Liner Narrative: Sequential episodes of the story are depicted in a linear or sequential fashion, with protagonist repeating in every scene.
+Sequential episodes of the story are depicted in a linear or sequential fashion, with protagonist repeating in every scene.
 Scenes are clearly demarcated from each other.
-An example of this is story of Nanda Jataka depicted at Nagarjunkonda with scenes clearly demarcated with pairs of pillars with amorous couples.
+An example of this is the story of Nanda Jataka depicted at Nagarjunkonda with scenes clearly demarcated with pairs of pillars with amorous couples.
 Historians are still figuring out the relevance of these punctuation marks in the narrative.
 This is the mode that is easiest to understand and almost intuitive to our modern sensibilities.

-Continuous Narrative: Multiple scenes of a story with protagonist repeated are shown within a single frame.
-A scene of Great departure of Buddha on a cross bar of arches in Sanchi uses this mode, where the horse with a parasol depicts the departure of Siddharth from his palace and then the empty horse returning back shows the staying back of Buddha.
+Multiple scenes of a story with protagonist repeated are shown within a single frame.
+A scene of the Great departure of Buddha on a cross bar of arches in Sanchi uses this mode.
+Where the horse with a parasol depicts the departure of Siddharth from his palace.
+And then the empty horse returning back shows the staying back of Buddha.
 Here the scenes are carved in continuity and have no clear demarcation.
 It’s the repetitive depiction of horse that shows the movement of the narrative.

-Synoptic Narrative: Multiple scenes of a story are shown within a single frame but without indicating any chronological order of the story.
+Multiple scenes of a story are shown within a single frame.
+But without indicating any chronological order of the story.
 The protagonist tends to repeat in all the scenes.
-Lots of stories depicted within a limited space of a roundel or a rectangular tablet either as part of pillar or larger panels have these stories.
+Lots of stories depicted within a limited space of a roundel or a rectangular tablet either as part of a pillar or larger panels have these stories.
 Take the case of Mahakapi Jataka from a pillar panel at Sanchi Stupa.
-The sequences in the story can be very confusing unless you know the story very well and then relate to the scenes.
-Art historians have tried to put numbers on the sketches of some of these narratives to explain, but that does not tell us why did the artists chose this mode.
-It is a given they assumed the familiarity with story but why a disregard to chronology or flow of the story.
+The sequences in the story can be very confusing unless you know the story very well.
+And then relate to the scenes.
+Art historians have tried to put numbers on the sketches of some of these narratives to explain. but that does not tell us why did the artists choose this mode.
+It is a given they assumed the familiarity with the story, but why a disregard to chronology or flow of the story.

-This is Similar to synoptic narrative but with a single conflated depiction of the protagonist while the story gets revealed around this large figure.
-In other words, in this mode the protagonist does not repeat, but the story is depicted around him.
+This is Similar to the synoptic narrative.
+But with a single conflated depiction of the protagonist while the story gets revealed around this large figure.
+In other words, in this mode, the protagonist does not repeat, but the story is depicted around him.
 An example of the Dipankar Jataka from a Gandhara panel is a good example of this with a towering figure of Buddha around which the story of Sumedha moves.

-Narrative Networks: Story is depicted as a network of scenes with scenes scattered across the available space that follow no chronological order, leaving a lot to the interpretation of the viewer.
-However as Prof Dehejia explained in her lecture – the artist was following a spatial narrative than a chronological narrative that means that scenes that were happening in a given space were depicted at one place, the scenes that were happening at another were clustered together, so you have to follow the story and move across spaces.
+Story is depicted as a network of scenes.
+With scenes scattered across the available space that follow no chronological order, leaving a lot to the interpretation of the viewer.
+However as Prof Dehejia explained in her lecture – the artist was following a spatial narrative than a chronological narrative.
+That means that scenes that were happening in a given space were depicted at one place.
+The scenes that were happening at another were clustered together.
+So you have to follow the story and move across spaces.
 Most paintings in Ajanta follow this complex narrative network mode.
-For example Simhala Jataka is depicted in cave 17 at Ajanta in 29 scenes on a 45 feet walls of 13 feet height from floor to ceiling.
+For example, Simhala Jataka is depicted in cave 17 at Ajanta in 29 scenes on a 45 feet walls of 13 feet height from floor to ceiling.
 Imagine the complexity and add to this the fact that it is pitch dark inside those caves to paint.